Samuel-Morgan-Tyghe/Database-Create-And-Login/README.md

   * Sending queries and retrieving data from your database.
   * Using Prepared Statements for dynamic querys.

-* How to install and use jBCrypt
+* How to install and use jBCrypt.
 # What I can improve
 * Use char array for password to improve security
 * In create account java condense the code to check database that username isnt used, if so write in username and password